dmlc/xgboost/jvm-packages/xgboost4j-spark/docs/index.md

 # Run XGBoost4J-Spark in Production

+XGBoost4J-Spark is one of the most important steps to bring XGBoost to production environment easier.
+In this section, we introduce three key features to run XGBoost4J-Spark in production.

 ## Parallel/Distributed Training

+The massive size of training dataset is one of the most significant characteristics in production environment.
+To ensure that training in XGBoost scales with the data size, XGBoost4J-Spark bridges the distributed/parallel processing framework of Spark and the parallel/distributed training mechanism of XGBoost.

+In XGBoost4J-Spark, each XGBoost worker is wrapped by a Spark task and the training dataset in Spark's memory space is fed to XGBoost workers in a transparent approach to the user.

-One of the most important parameters we set for XGBoostClassifier is "num_workers" (or "numWorkers").
+In the code snippet where we build XGBoostClassifier, we set parameter "num_workers" (or "numWorkers").
 This parameter controls how many parallel workers we want to have when training a XGBoostClassificationModel.

-In XGBoost4J-Spark, each XGBoost worker is wrapped by a Spark task.
  By default, we allocate a core per each XGBoost worker.
 Therefore, the OpenMP optimization within each XGBoost worker does not take effect and the parallelization of training is achieved by running multiple workers (i.e. Spark tasks) at the same time.

  If you do want OpenMP optimization, you have to